chrisphu/code-snippets/CSArrayExtensions/README.md

 ## [Enumerate](Enumerate.cs)

-This extension function returns a tuple array where each tuple is respectively the array element index and the original array element.
+This extension function returns a tuple array where each tuple contains the array element index and the original array element.
 This is intended to mirror the [enumerate function in Python](https://docs.python.org/3/library/functions.html?highlight=enumerate#enumerate).

 ### Example usage